lsst/dp0-2_lsst_io/data-access-analysis-tools/api-intro.rst

     The main TOPCAT window, with the "VO" menu pulled down and the "Table Access Protocol (TAP) Query" highlighted.

-**4. Fill in the relevant in the “TAP URL” window and click the “Use Service” button.**
+**4. Fill in the relevant in the “TAP URL” window and click the “Use Service” button in the Table Access Protocol (TAP) Query window.**
 For DP0.2, use ``https://data.lsst.cloud/api/tap``.
 If you wish to access DP0.3 -- which
 is a database of solar system objects that supplements the main DP0.2 database -- use ``https://data.lsst.cloud/api/ssotap`` instead.